wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 59sec LITE helps companies to answer leads generated with Contact Form 7 under 59 seconds, in order to boost conversions.

-<b>Basically, we’ll whip your sales/support team to do their job properly and FOLLOW-UP the leads ASAP, not after hours or days!</b>
+<b>Basically, we will whip your sales/support team to do their job properly and FOLLOW-UP the leads ASAP, not after hours or days!</b>

 <b>How the whipping goes? :)<b/>

-* Step 1 – you install the plugin.
+* Step 1.
+You install the plugin.

-* Step 2 – you install the 59sec mobile app on your sales people mobile devices.
+* Step 2.
+You install the 59sec mobile app on your sales people mobile devices.

-* Step 3 – it sends PUSH NOTIFICATIONS on your mobile devices (iOS, Android, Windows Phone) with your leads or questions from clients.
+* Step 3.
+It sends PUSH NOTIFICATIONS on your mobile devices (iOS, Android, Windows Phone) with your leads or questions from clients.

-* Step 4 – if the leads are not grabbed FAST, 59sec will make some followups.
+* Step 4.
+If the leads are not grabbed FAST, 59sec will make some followups.

-* Step 5 – if still the lead is not grabbed, then the boss is notified: “Yo, you are losing money.
+* Step 5.
+If the lead is still not grabbed, then the boss is notified: <i>Yo, you are losing money.
 Why your team cannot answer fast a lead?
-Either they are overwhelmed and you should hire more, either they are losing time (most probably).”
+Either they are overwhelmed and you should hire more, either they are losing time (most probably).</i>

-* Step 6 – everybody can see some cool statistics of response time.
+* Step 6.
+Everybody can see some cool statistics of response time.
 Who is lazy and who should get a bonus.

 Decreasing response time will boost your conversion rate! :)

-5 BIG BONUSES
+<b>5 BIG BONUSES</b>

-* 1. WOW notifications – cash register sound.
-So awesome that you’ll become addictive! :)
+* 1. WOW notifications.
+A cash register sound.
+So awesome that you will become addictive! :)

 * 2. Answering fast will make your clients fall of the chair.
 WOW effect.